 County Treasurer: I was not the County Treasurer during this audit period; I was sworn into office on October 5, 2015.
 I will ensure that someone verifies the sales tax apportionment amounts and we will start using purchase orders for the Jail Trust Authority sales tax expenditures.
+I will correct the miscalculation issue as soon as possible.

-County Clerk: I took office on January 1, 2013; I was unaware of the need for a pass through account to meet the requirements for the sales tax monies.
+County Clerk: I was unaware of the need for a pass through account to meet the requirements for the sales tax monies.
 County Treasurer and I have worked together to correct this issue.
 As always, the County Clerk's office strives to achieve statute compliance.